 Why is it important to know your IP address?

 As a result, your IP address is essentially your digital footprint.
-It'll be required for your internet to function properly.
+It'll be required for your internet to function correctly.
 That's because all networks rely on protocols to connect to and interact with the rest of the internet.
-Your IP address can be considered a small tracker that tells the internet where you've been and what you've been up to.
+Your IP address can be considered a small tracker that tells the internet where and what you've been up to.
 It also reveals where you are.
 Doesn't it sound eerie?
 It's possible.
 That is why many individuals conceal their IP address - more on this in future postings.

 Gateway by default